 More than half said they "rarely" or "never" had either sufficient staff or time to ensure safe care for patients, while a third said their ward or team was "always" short-staffed.

-"Our nurses are telling us that they are really exhausted at the end of their shift, often having to stay late, and really upset if they can't provide the care they know they want to do," she told the BBC Radio 4 Today programme.
+She said: "Our nurses are telling us that they are really exhausted at the end of their shift, often having to stay late, and really upset if they can't provide the care they know they want to do.

 "They do get very concerned because they know what they should be doing for patients and if they can't it's really upsetting."